songg10/Statistical-Calculator/README.md

 # Statistical Calculator

 ## General Goal
-- This is a simple statistical calculator that will generate a summary of the sample input.
+- This is a simple statistical calculator that will generate a summary statistics of the sample input (numbers).

 ## Implementation
 For the implementation, the following languages were used: